-- The percent earned is equal to the number of calendar days completed up to the withdrawal date divided by the total number of calendar days in the payment period. - The payment period for most students is the full, 16-week fall, spring, and summer semesters.
-Each semester includes two 8-week sessions (modules). - The percent unearned is equal to 100 percent less the percent earned. - Breaks of 5 days or longer are not included in the count of total days in the payment period.
+- 1. The percent earned is equal to the number of calendar days completed up to the withdrawal date divided by the total number of calendar days in the payment period. - 2.
+The payment period for most students is the full, 16-week fall, spring, and summer terms.
+Each term includes two 8-week sessions (modules). - 3.
+The percent unearned is equal to 100 percent less the percent earned. - 4.
+Breaks of 5 days or longer are not included in the count of total days in the payment period.